hiherto-elements/material-components-web-components/README.md

 # Material Web Components

+> Warning: This is a fork.
+Done by a grumpy old man who does not want to sign a cla to contribute and who finds the long response time for patches sent by non googlers on any material design or polymer project hillariously long.
+Its not personal, I just need this stuff.

 > Warning: These components are still a work in progress.

 Material Web Components helps developers execute [Material Design](https://www.material.io) using [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).